 HomeLink

 HomeLink is another great option for people who want to swap homes for their next vacation.
-It’s also cheaper than other platforms, with the membership fee sitting at around $8.75 a month.
-Although, this is upon buying a 12-month membership.
+It’s also cheaper than other platforms, with a monthly membership fee of around $8.75.
+However, this is only possible with a 12-month membership.

 However, this site can be a good starting point.
-This is because it is a budget-friendly platform to start house swapping.
+It is a budget-friendly platform for starting house swapping.

 HomeStayin

 HomeStayin is another great option.
-HomeStayin uses money instead of points.
-This makes it a mix of Airbnb and HomeExchange.
+It uses money instead of points, making it a mix of Airbnb and HomeExchange.
 Signing up is free, but you will need to pay a 15% fee to Homestayin for each successful booking.

-International students make up the bulk of the users of HomeStayin.
-However, it can be used for traveling families as well.
+International students make up the bulk of HomeStayin’s users, but it can also be used by traveling families.

 It’s Not Completely Free

-House swapping may be a great way to cut accommodation costs but is not always free.
-You may be able to find some free home-exchange sites.
-However, the most reputable ones will charge users a membership fee.
+House swapping may be a great way to cut accommodation costs, but it is not always free.
+While some free home exchange sites exist, the most reputable ones charge a membership fee.

-This fee entails you to list your home, search for other homes and get in contact with other members.
+This fee includes listing your home, searching for other homes, and contacting other members.
 Each company has different pricing structures and membership options.

 These start from $39 and can go up to $159 annually.
 This depends on whether you’re looking for international house swaps or not.
-Sometimes swappers may also require you to pay for services.
-This can be a cleaning fee, or negotiating utility bills if you plan to have a longer stay.
+Sometimes, swappers may also require you to pay for services.
+This can be a cleaning fee or negotiating utility bills if you plan to stay longer.

 Communicate Your Expectations

-The best way to minimize jitters and mitigate any problems is to get to know your exchange partners well.
-Consider all necessary details that may arise during the process.
-Work through those before the swap.
+Get to know your exchange partners well to minimize jitters and mitigate any problems.
+Consider all necessary details that may arise during the process and work through them before the swap.

-It is also necessary to communicate what is and is not acceptable in your home, and vice versa.
-Ask a lot of questions and discuss the level of cleanliness each party expects.
+It is also necessary to communicate what is and is not acceptable in your home and vice versa.
+Ask many questions and discuss the level of cleanliness each party expects.

 Take Part In The Perks

-Trading cars to save on car-hire fees is fairly common in the house-exchange community.
-You will need to check your car insurance policy to ensure that guests are allowed to drive your car.
+Trading cars to save on car-hire fees is common in the house-exchange community.
+You must check your car insurance policy to ensure guests can drive your car.

-Other than that, you may swap cars to provide cost-saving to those who would need to rent a vehicle.
+Alternatively, you may swap cars to save money for those needing to rent a vehicle.

 Renters Aren’t Left Out